xlong0513/sparsenet/README.md

 You can run `sparsenet` directly, and it should be ok.

-Or you can the your  `.mex` file.
+Or you can use mex to compile your file.
 Go to the nrf/subdirectory and type

 ~~~
 mex -v -I./ cgf.c frprmn.c linmin.c brent.c mnbrak.c nrutil.c